 This HRA program has more than doubled in size since 2017.
 It is the largest program operated by the HRA and composes approximately 45% of the total agency budget.
-In June 2017, the HRA had 360 vouchers and on June 1, 2024, it has 754 vouchers (a decrease of 10 due to the VASH transfer).
-The reason for the increase is as follows: 1) In July 2017, the Moorhead Public Housing Agency transferred its 95-unit program to the HRA; 2) from 2018-2023 the HRA was awarded 187 Mainstream vouchers; 3) in 2019 the HRA received 24 vouchers due to the repositioning of its Public Housing; 4) in 2018 the HRA received 15 VASH vouchers and in 2021 25 VASH vouchers (10 now transferred); 5) from 2020 through 2024, the HRA received 3 Foster Youth to Independence vouchers; 6) on July 1, 2021, the HRA received 15 Emergency Housing Vouchers, and 30 vouchers due to Moorhead PHAs repositioning of 30 of its Public Housing units; 7) in 2022 it received 5 "fair share" vouchers; and 8) in December 2023, it received 5 Housing Stability vouchers.
+In June 2017, the HRA had 360 vouchers, and it now has 753 vouchers (a decrease of 11 due to the VASH transfer and sunsetting of the Emergency Housing Voucher program).

+The reason for the net increase is as follows: 1) In July 2017, the Moorhead Public Housing Agency transferred its 95-unit program to the HRA; 2) from 2018-2023 the HRA was awarded 187 Mainstream vouchers; 3) in 2019 the HRA received 24 vouchers due to the repositioning of its Public Housing; 4) in 2018 the HRA received 15 VASH vouchers and in 2021, 25 VASH vouchers (10 now transferred); 5) from 2020 through 2024, the HRA received 3 Foster Youth to Independence vouchers; 6) on July 1, 2021, the HRA received 15 Emergency Housing Vouchers (one is no longer available), and 30 vouchers due to Moorhead PHAs repositioning of 30 of its Public Housing units; 7) in 2022 it received 5 "fair share" vouchers; and 8) in December 2023, it received 5 Housing Stability vouchers.

 The EHV program was funded through the American Rescue Plan Act.
 The EHVs come with higher administrative fees and service funding.
 They are targeted at those fleeing domestic violence, homeless, at risk of homeless, and recently homeless households.
 As tenants leave that program, they cannot be replaced.
 The program will sunset.
-The program is sufficiently funded to support all households who are receiving assistance through 2024.
+The program is sufficiently funded to support all 14 households who are still receiving assistance through 2024.